SergSel2006/PitsaBot/README.md

 # Where community lives?

 There was discord server, but I deleted it.
-There will be announcment if I r5ecreate it.
+There will be announcment if I recreate it.
 I totally don't have time and ideas to work...

 # I'm Interested!
 How can I help you?